 Source: Desta and Coppock (2004).

 Notes: Seventy-five percent of respondents also felt that a gradual privatization of key lands due to creation of fodder reserves and cultivation, and increasing restrictions on access to the deep wells for poorer households were reducing mobility of livestock herds.
-Some rows may not add to 100%, and this is due to some respondents having “no opinion.”
+Some rows may not add to 100%, due to some respondents’ having “no opinion.”